This recipe is safe for Coumadin (warfarin) users.

 Cooking Time = 60 Minutes

-This keeps well for about 48 hours in the fridge.
+This recipe can easily be multiplied, but you should use multiple pans.
+This keeps well for about 2-4 days in the fridge.

 |2||8 ounce eggplants (sliced lengthwise in 1/2 inch slices)|